 An intensive video production workshop, focusing on documentary as a means of community building and grass-roots activism.
 Students work in small groups to produce short documentaries, frequently with a community partner.
 The topic or focus of the course varies from term to term.
 Students may take this course twice.
 Pre- or corequisite: TDF 162.
 Same as TDF 364.
 Moss

 Designed to guide advanced major and minor students concentrating in studio art through a critical examination of what they have accomplished in recent semesters and what their direction and goals are for the foreseeable future.
-Emphasis on production of substantial and challenging new work within a coherent direction and choice of media as well as research into the wider context of promoting and exhibiting work as a future professional.
+Emphasis on production of substantial and challenging new work within a coherent direction and choice of media, as well as research into the wider context of promoting and exhibiting work as a future professional.
 Prerequisite: permission of instructor.
 Staff

 Special studio offerings, varying in subject.
 May be taken more than once for different subjects.
 Permission of instructor.

 Independent study directed by the Studio Art staff.
-Prerequisite: Permission of the chairperson.
+Prerequisite: permission of the chairperson.

 ART 103 is normally open only to first-years and sophomores.

-An introduction to major monuments, institutions and methodologies of art in the west, from the classical period to the present.
+An introduction to major monuments, institutions and methodologies of art in the West, from the classical period to the present.
 While the course spans more than 2000 years, we will focus on approximately 25 artworks as in-depth case studies for our exploration, carefully reconstructing not only their conditions of creation and patronage, but also their social, political and cultural contexts.
-The course also introduces important art-historical methods and lays a foundation for future study in art history.
+The course also introduces important art historical methods and lays a foundation for future study in art history.
 Staff

 An introduction to the visual culture of East Asia (China and Japan), including a unit on Indian Buddhist art.
 The course examines a small number of topics with an aim to introduce basic art historical method through the close study of key monuments.
-Kwok
+Kent

 This course provides an overview of the archaeological monuments of ancient Greece.
 Coursework will focus on methodological approaches to analyzing building techniques, trends, styles and the social, political and religious functions of art and monumental architecture in ancient Greek society.
 Topics covered in lecture and classroom discussion will include archaeological and art historical interpretations of sacred and public architecture, urbanism, three-dimensional sculpture, relief sculpture, painting, decorative arts.
 There is a required field trip.
 Same as CLS 115.
 Meyers